moordee/forum-kelas-by-SANA/README.md

 # How to upload your work to your corresponding branches
 https://herjunaridwan.medium.com/cara-upload-project-ke-github-menggunakan-git-44287c5472ef

-# !important
-YOUR branch:
+# !important - YOUR branch:
-Natalie: natalie
+Natalie: natalie,
-Adhisti: adhisti
+Adhisti: adhisti,
-Angel: Master
+Angel: master,
-me: proto
+me: proto.